 8. Test your headlights.

-Shorter days in winter lead to more driving in the dark, using your headlights.
-Before daylight savings ends, check that your car’s exterior and interior lights and headlights work and are properly aimed.
+Shorter days in winter lead to more driving in the dark.
+Before Daylight Savings Time ends, check that your car’s exterior and interior lights and headlights work and are properly aimed.
 If headlights seem to be less powerful than they used to be, clean them.
 Use only a special cleaner that won’t scratch the finish, such as the 3M Headlight Restoration Kit.

 9. Prep car tires for winter.